TheKevJames/puppet-homebrew/README.md

 # puppet-homebrew

-A Puppet Module to install Homebrew and manage Homebrew packages on Mac OS X.
+A Puppet Module to install Homebrew and manage Homebrew packages on Mac OSX.
 This module can install using either homebrew or brewcask, along with a fallback mode which attempts both.